How Long Does Ovulation Last?

 You could also try tracking your basal body temperature (BBT)—you can use a basal thermometer for the most accurate results.

-Other, less common signs of ovulation include:
+Other less common signs you’re hitting your ovulation timeline include:

 • Pain or achiness near your ovaries (aka mittelschmerz)